-As this holiday season winds down, we are reminded of diversity and the gift such differences offer us in the tale of “Rudolph the Red-Nosed Reindeer.”
+As this holiday season ramps up, we are reminded of diversity and the gift such differences offer us in the tale of “Rudolph the Red-Nosed Reindeer.”

 How sad that Rudolph’s difference was scorned: